The story of his life and work

 The Van Gogh Gallery is a gallery in honour of Vincent.
 The gallery displays varying selections of about 40 of his paintings, which tell the story of his life and work, from his novice years in the Belgian Borinage to his untimely death in the French village of Auvers.

 Today Vincent van Gogh (1853-1890) is one of the world’s most famous artists, but he received little recognition during his lifetime.
 He sold very few works and was supported financially by his brother Theo.
 At the start of the 20th century he was still only celebrated in small circles.
-Helene Kröller-Müller was among these admirers.
-She regarded Van Gogh as one of the ‘great spirits of modern art’.
+The art teacher H.P.
+Bremmer was among these admirers.
+He regarded Van Gogh as one of the ‘great spirits of modern art’ and advised Helene Kröller-Müller to purchase his work.
 Between 1908 and 1929, together with her husband Anton, she accumulated the unique collection that is now preserved in the museum.
 The attention that the Kröller-Müller’s devoted to Van Gogh has contributed greatly to the recognition that his work currently enjoys.